pamone74/Cube3D/README.md

 ```
-- since i want to keep this doc, simple and user friendly, we will be using just two `.c` files that's `test.c` and `utils.c`
+- To keep this document simple and user-friendly, we will use just two `.c` files: `test.c` and `utils.c`.
-- And again, i am not following norm here, and this is not  final work.
+- Note that I'm not strictly following coding norms here, and this is not the final version.
-- Before moving forward, please add two c files in the root directory of mlx.
+- Before proceeding, please add the two `.c` files to the root directory of `mlx`.
-- in the test, we will be doing the testing, and in utils we shall have functions for our cube3D.
+- `test.c` will be used for testing, while `utils.c` will contain functions for our cube3D.

-### This is the map i will be  using to illustrate and demonstrate the porocess:
+### Here is the map I will use to illustrate and demonstrate the process:
-// Please note that, this is a basic map, and i am assuming that it is correct and that there is no error... [meaning that no need for parsing] but forget about it, there is nothing as such, you must parse it.
+Please note that this is a basic map, and I am assuming it is correct with no errors (meaning no need for parsing).
+However, in reality, you must parse the map.
-- Add a file `map1.cub` on the root directory of mlx and paste this complete map meta data
+- Add a file named `map1.cub` to the root directory of `mlx` and paste the complete map metadata.
   ```
 	NO path_to/wall1.xpm
 	SO path_to/wall2.xpm